pablodecm/paper-inferno/paper/paper.md

 arbitrary two-component mixture model if the only unknown parameter is the signal mixture fraction $\mu$ (or alternatively $s$ in the chosen parametrisation).
-In practise, the probability density functions of signal and background are not known analytically, and only forward samples are available through simulation, so alternative approaches are required.
+In practice, the probability density functions of signal and background are not known analytically, and only forward samples are available through simulation, so alternative approaches are required.